 Creamy Custard Pie

-- 2 3/4 cups cream can also use whole milk or milk of choice
+- 2 ¾ cups heavy whipping cream can also use whole milk or milk of choice

 - 5 large eggs